duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 look at the best known of those classes, `Applicative`.
 We won't, however make use of the usual presentation of `Applicative` in terms of `(<*>)`, as it doesn't generalise to the other classes we're interested in.
-Instead, we will switch to the monoidal presentation
+Instead, we will switch to the monoidal presentation:
-[^applicative-monoidal]:
+[^applicative-monoidal]

 [^applicative-monoidal]: See [the relevant section of the *Typeclassopedia*](